AugustGrane/Order-Status-Tracker/DATABASE_ERD.md

 ### Step Management

-The system uses a cloning mechanism for steps, allowing each order to have its own independent progression:
+The system uses a cloning mechanism for steps, allowing each orderModel to have its own independent progression:

 1. **Template Steps**
    - `ProductTypeSteps`: Defines the template/base steps for each product type
    - These are the master steps that new orders will copy from

 2. **Order-Specific Steps**
-   - `OrderSteps`: Contains the actual steps for each specific order
+   - `OrderSteps`: Contains the actual steps for each specific orderModel
-   - `OrderProductTypeSteps`: Stores the cloned steps when an order is created
+   - `OrderProductTypeSteps`: Stores the cloned steps when an orderModel is created
-   - This allows each order to progress independently through its steps
+   - This allows each orderModel to progress independently through its steps
    - Changes to the template steps (ProductTypeSteps) won't affect existing orders

 ### Status Tracking